MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Make sure the namespace for CommonMainPage.cs matches that of the MainPage.xaml.cs for the project.

-Make sure to add the XAML <TextBlock x:Name="TextBoxMemoryStats" Text="0 MB" IsHitTestVisible="False" Visibility="Collapsed"/>
+Make sure to add the XAML for the TextBlock control to MainPage.xaml, this will show the memory stats.
-to MainPage.xaml, this will show the memory stats.
+For this XAML refer to a previous project such as Checkout Challenge or Lost Light.